Academic Catalog

 2. Experience analyzing data to answer questions and draw conclusions

-3. Understanding of the terms hypothesis, experiment and theory
+3. Understanding of the terms hypothesis, experiment, and theory

 Lab Content

-A. Density of Solids and Liquids
+1. Density of solids and liquids

 1. Introduction to the use of common laboratory equipment, including the graduated cylinders, top loading balances, beakers, and rulers